Polish–Soviet War: Logistics and plans

 Logistics were very bad for both armies and were supported by whatever equipment was left over from World War I or could be captured.
 The Polish Army, for example, used guns made in five countries and rifles manufactured in six, each of which used different ammunition.
 The Soviets had at their disposal many military depots that were left by the German armies after their withdrawal in 1918–1919, and modern French armaments that were captured in great numbers from the White Russians and the Allied expeditionary forces during the Russian Civil War.
 Still, they suffered a shortage of arms, as both the Red Army and the Polish forces were grossly underequipped by Western standards.

 However, the Red Army had at its disposal an extensive arsenal as well as fully functional armament industry concentrated in Tula, both inherited from tsarist Russia.
-In Poland, there were no firearm factories and everything, including rifles and ammunition, had to be imported.
+In contrast, the partitioning powers had all deliberately avoided industrializing ethnically Polish territories, let alone permit the establishment of any meaningful armaments industry within them.
+As a result, there were no firearm factories in Poland and everything, including rifles and ammunition, had to be imported.
 Gradual progress in the area of military manufacturing had been made and after the war there were in Poland 140 industrial establishments producing military items.

 The Polish–Soviet War was fought not by trench warfare but by maneuverable formations.
 The total front was 1500 km (over 900 mi) long and was manned by relatively small amounts of troops.
 Around the time of the Battle of Warsaw and afterwards, the Soviets suffered from overly long transportation lines and had been unable to supply their forces in a timely manner.